pnpm/pnpm.io/docs/cli/install.md

   * For CI: **true**, if a lockfile is present
 * Type: **Boolean**

-If `true`, pnpm doesn't generate a lockfile and fails if an update is needed or no lockfile is present.
+If `true`, pnpm doesn't generate a lockfile and fails to install if the lockfile is out of sync with the manifest / an update is needed or no lockfile is present.

-### --reporter=&lt;name>
+### --reporter=\<name>

 * Default:
     * For TTY stdout: **default**
     * For non-TTY stdout: **append-only**
 * Type: **default**, **append-only**, **ndjson**, **silent**

-Allows to choose the reporter that will print info about the installation progress.
+Allows you to choose the reporter that will log debug info to the terminal about the installation progress.

 * **silent** - no output is logged to the console, except fatal errors